 “Where is she now?”
 The man spoke in a pleasant baritone.

 “She went to the loo,” Rachel lied.

 “I have a package for her, a present.
 Can you give it to her?”

 “Of course.”
 The princess held out her hand.
-The man’s pupil’s widened at the beauty of the picturesque little girl.
+The man’s pupils widened at the striking beauty of the picturesque young lady.

 Recovering his aplomb quickly, he gave her a mild smile and handed her a small white box.
 “Please tell her that this is from her father.”

 “Her father!”
 Salome exclaimed, shocked.
 When the man glanced her way, she managed a rather weak smile.